 View details“A cohort of our staff and students were even lucky enough to meet the Mayor of Greater Manchester, Andy Burnham, and the Chancellor of the Exchequer, Rachel Reeves, who were travelling through the train station at the time.”
 Phoebe Lind, who is a Level 3 Uniformed Services student at the College, was one of those involved in the project and said: “I personally really enjoyed being a part of the Poppy Appeal.

 View detailsOur aim is to remove learning barriers so every student can access a highly effective learning programme.
 If you need a higher level of support, we will work together with you to identify your requirements.
-If you have a disability or learning difficulty we can discuss your personal learning support needs and work with you to create your personal learning plan.
+If you have a disability or learning difficulty we can discuss your personal learning support needs and work with you to create your your personal learning plan.

 View detailsThe goal is to establish links with the business community so our students can get work experience Mike Sivori, head of department for university-level music courses at The Manchester College, said: ‘The event aimed to create connections between the music department and the world of work in the Manchester music business community.